aluzzardi/dind/README.md

 ## Tools

-### update.sh

-For every tag in `docker/docker` that is not present in this repository, create a corresponding tag with an updated `Dockerfile`.

 ## build_and_push.sh

 Build and push the given Docker images.
 If not arguments are given, it will build and push **all** images.